Haryana dy speaker car's attack incident: Sirsa police books over 100 protesters | Law-Order

 - India

+As the state government took serious view of the incident, heads rolled and Sirsa district police chief Bhupender Singh was transferred, while an Inspector-rank official was placed under suspension.

-''We have registered an FIR against 100-150 protesters under various provisions of the Indian Penal Code (IPC), including obstructing public servants in discharge of their duty, murderous attempt on an elected representative, damaging public property…Section 124 A (sedition) has also been added in the FIR and further investigations are on,'' Station House Officer (SHO) Civil Lines police station, Inspector Vikram Singh said over the phone on Tuesday.
+''We have registered an FIR against 100-150 protesters under various provisions of the Indian Penal Code (IPC), including obstructing public servants in discharge of their duty, murderous attempt on an elected representative, damaging public property. ''Section 124 A (sedition) has also been added in the FIR and further investigations are on,'' Station House Officer (SHO) Civil Lines police station, Inspector Vikram Singh said over the phone earlier in the day on Tuesday.

 He said that the FIR mentions two farmer leaders by name.